Professional - Compassionate - Confidential

 Ken O’Neil, CYW – Owner

-Ken is a caring and empathetic Child and Youth Counsellor, who has owned and managed his own counselling and consulting business since July 1997 (The WAY Out Counselling services 1997-2020; P.A.C.E.
-Inc. 2020).
-Ken began his business endeavor one year after graduating with an Advanced Diploma in Child and Youth Work at Lambton College in 1996.
-Since then, he has continuously added to his credentials by participating in numerous training opportunities such as, Suicide Prevention and Intervention, Trauma and Grief Response, Community Violent Threat Risk Assessment, and Mental Health and Addictions programming.
-Ken, in the past, has contributed to his profession by teaching at Lambton College in the Child and Youth Worker Program, as well as serving as a Faculty Advisor for over 11 years.
-On a personal level, Ken is a proud father of three beautiful children and has been happily married since 1996.
+Ken began his career shortly after earning an Advanced Diploma in Child and Youth Work from Lambton College in 1996.
+Since then, he has continually expanded his expertise through professional development in areas such as Suicide Prevention and Intervention, Trauma and Grief Response, Community Violent Threat Risk Assessment, and Mental Health and Addictions programming.
+He has also contributed to the field by teaching in the Child and Youth Worker Program at Lambton College and serving as a Faculty Advisor for over 11 years.

 Violent Threat Risk Assessment Level 1 & 2